Vidxyz/paypoc/docs/architecture.md

 - Public-facing REST APIs for payment operations
 - Webhook handling from external systems
 - Payment state machine management
-- Idempotency key generation and forwarding
+- Idempotency key forwarding (from client to ledger)

 **What it does NOT do:**
 - Compute or store account balances